joh90/iot/README.md

 #### Rooms
 * To add a room, use the following JSON format and add it to `devices.json` file
 * Supports one RM device per room only
-* Add the RM Blackbean device's MAC address that you are placing in the room (for RM2) (To get device's IP or MAC address, refer to [Learning Commands](#learning-commands))
+* Add the RM device's MAC address that you are placing in the room (for RMMINI) (To get device's IP or MAC address, refer to [Learning Commands](#learning-commands))
 * MAC address value should be used from the device list from the app (without the colon `:`)
 * See [Other Broadlink Devices](#other-broadlink-devices) for more details with adding other Broadlink devices